-Currently, Jeramiah & Andy are producing a solo album of Songs written by Andy along with working together on show and musical production being hyper audio nerds and having a great old time!
+Currently, Jeramiah & Andy are doing all sorts, being audio nerds and having a great old time!

 Duncan is a musician, creative director and event producer who plays guitars, bass and analog synths in the Module live band.
 He also plays in Wellington based original band, The MacTones.
 Duncan has been a touring guitarist with Universal Music artists Before Friday and Dean Chandler, bass guitarist for acclaimed songwriter and two time APRA Silver Scroll winner, Stephen Bell-Booth, and project manager for multiple Tui Music Award winning albums for NZ classical label, Rattle Records.

 Duncan and Jeramiah’s creative friendship stretches all the way back to the late 90s where he turned up at Jeramiah’s flat with a 8 channel sound card, Nuendo/Cubase 4 and a computer and said “Figure this out”

 Liz Kirkman is an actress, singer and craniosacral therapist.
 She will be providing vocal-scapes for Module.